Spring Training

 Elias says he expects Orioles to have Westburg update ‘very, very soon’

-SARASOTA—Orioles president of baseball operations Mike Elias says that he’s aware of reports about further injuries to infielder Jordan Westburg.
+SARASOTA—Orioles president of baseball operations Mike Elias said on Thursday that he’s aware of reports about further injuries to infielder Jordan Westburg.

-On February 11th, Elias said that Westburg would miss the first few games of the Grapefruit League schedule due to a right oblique injury.
-With the Orioles’ first game coming up on Friday against the New York Yankees, Westburg isn’t close to being ready.
+On February 11th, Elias said that Westburg would miss the first few games of the Grapefruit League schedule because of a right oblique injury.
+The Orioles will play their first game on Friday against the New York Yankees, and Westburg isn’t close to being ready.

 “I’m aware of the reports.
 He came into camp with an oblique injury so he hasn’t been real visible or real active in camp thus far,” Elias said in an interview on 105.7 The Fan on Thursday night.